kerryb/goos-elixir/README.md

 ### XMPP client

-I initially tried both [XMPP](https://github.com/processone/xmpp) and [Romeo](https://github.com/scrogson/romeo), but couldn’t get either of them to build under the latest versions of Erlang (26.1.2) and Elixir (1.15.7).
-I’m currently trying [escalus](https://github.com/esl/escalus), which does at least compile.
+I initially tried [XMPP](https://github.com/processone/xmpp), but couldn’t get it to compile under the latest versions of Erlang (26.1.2) and Elixir (1.15.7), so I ended up going with [Romeo](https://github.com/scrogson/romeo).
+That didn’t compile either, but at least it’s written in Elixir rather than Erlang, so I was able to [fork it](https://github.com/kerryb/romeo.git) and fix the errors.